Michel Samaha: Release

 On 14 January 2016, Samaha was released on bail.
 In August 2022, he was finally released from jail after 10 years of prison.

 US designation as global terrorist

-On 17 December 2012, the US government designated Samaha a "global terrorist" for helping the Syrian government, led by President Bashar Assad, launch attacks in Lebanon.
+On 17 December 2012, the US government designated Samaha a "global terrorist" for helping the Syrian government, led by President Bashar al-Assad, launch attacks in Lebanon.
 In addition, the US Treasury announced that economic sanctions on him were in effect, freezing any assets he owns under US jurisdiction and forbidding US citizens from doing business with him.

 Personal life

-Samaha is a Greek Catholic, and holds dual citizenship, Lebanese and Canadian.
+Samaha is a Melkite Catholic, and holds dual citizenship, both Lebanese and Canadian.
 He is married to Gladys Samaha and has three daughters.